 - Rinse well making sure to remove all soap residue.

 - Fill feeder with fresh nectar; reassemble and hang.

 Placement of feeders

-I usually keep three feeders, one on the front porch, one in a tree in the front yard, and a feeder just outside my kitchen window.
+I usually keep three feeders, one on the front porch, one nestled on a branch in a tree in the front yard, and a feeder just outside my kitchen window.
 This season and last, I have a feeder suctioned to the kitchen window and one just behind it.
 I thought the hummers would be leery to fly to the window feeder and enticed them with the both feeders.
 They actually prefer the window feeder.

 Here are some tips for choosing a location for your feeders:

 - Put your feeders at least four feet above the ground so they are beyond the reach of cats and other predators